Subset sum problem

 SSP can also be regarded as an optimization problem: find a subset whose sum is at most T, and subject to that, as close as possible to T. It is NP-hard, but there are several algorithms that can solve it reasonably quickly in practice.

 SSP is a special case of the knapsack problem and of the multiple subset sum problem.

 Computational hardness

-The run-time complexity of SSP depends on two parameters:
+The time complexity of SSP depends on two parameters: